ProfessionalWiki/WikibaseEdtf/README.md

 Wikibase EDTF turns EDTF values into standard Wikibase time values that are then given to the native RDF export mechanism.
 Because Wikibase time values are a lot less expressive, the EDTF values are simplified in this process.

-* `Single EDTF dates or times`: One exported value.
-Precision and time zones are retained.
-Qualifications and unspecified digits are dropped.
+* `Single EDTF dates or times`: Precision and time zone are retained.
+Qualifications and unspecified digits are discarded.
-* `EDTF Season`: one date for each month is exported, each having month precision
+* `EDTF Season`: One date for each month is exported, each having month precision.
-* `EDTF Set`: each date in the set is exported
+* `EDTF Set`: Each date in the set is exported.
-* `EDTF Interval`: nothing is exported (since there does not seem to be a reasonable default)
+* `EDTF Interval`: Nothing is exported (since there does not seem to be a reasonable default).

 For cases where multiple dates are put in the RDF export, like with seasons and sets, there is nothing in the RDF indicating these values logically belong together.